18 Great Short Stories You Can Read Free Online

 “Spider the Artist” by Nnedi Okorafor (Lightspeed Magazine)

 Okorafor is a wonderful storyteller, and if you’ve never read her books, this would be a great place to start.
-And if you like this short story, Binti: The Complete Trilogy was released in February!
+And if you like this short story, check out Binti: The Complete Trilogy.

 “Exhalation” by Ted Chiang (Lightspeed Magazine)

 Oh, you’ve never read Ted Chiang?
-Well, you must go out now and read this story and then read Stories of Your Life and Others and his new collection Exhalation: Stories, which comes out in May.
+Well, you must go out now and read this story and then read Stories of Your Life and Others and his collection Exhalation: Stories.
 I was shocked by how good and complex his writing was.
 I had no idea that the movie The Arrival was based on one of his short stories.

 “The Daughters of the Moon” by Italo Calvino (The New Yorker)